marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cobroadcast.rst

 CO_BROADCAST --- Copy a value to all images the current set of images
 *********************************************************************

-.. index:: CO_BROADCAST

-.. index:: Collectives, value broadcasting
+.. index:: CO_BROADCAST, Collectives, value broadcasting

 .. function:: CO_BROADCAST(A, SOURCE_IMAGE, STAT, ERRMSG)